closemarketing/formscrm/readme.txt

 WordPress installation and then activate the Plugin from Plugins page.

 == Changelog ==
+= 1.9 =
+*	Added MS Dynamics on Premise.
+Use it if MS Dynamics Online does not work for you.

 = 1.8.1 =
 *	Finally solved connection with MS Dynamics.
 Problems from MS Dynamics API library.